Veterinary chiropractic

-Veterinary chiropractic, also known as animal chiropractic, is the practice of spinal manipulation or manual therapy for animals.
+Veterinary chiropractic, also known as animal chiropractic, is the application of chiropractic—a type of spinal manipulation—on animals.
 Veterinary chiropractors typically treat horses, racing greyhounds, and pets.
-Veterinary chiropractic is a fast-developing field that is complementary to the conventional approach.
-Veterinary chiropractic is considered a controversial method due to limited evidence that exists on the efficacy of osteopathic or chiropractic methods in equine therapy.
-There is limited evidence supporting the effectiveness of spinal manipulation or mobilization for equine pain management, and the efficacy of specific equine manual therapy techniques is mostly anecdotal.

-Contrary to traditional medicine which deals with pathology, chiropractic therapies refer to a holistic medical approach that focuses on restoring homeostasis in the body and allows for the body to naturally heal itself.
+Veterinary chiropractic is a controversial method due to a lack of evidence as to the efficacy of chiropractic methods.
+Contrary to traditional medicine, chiropractic therapies are alternative medicine.
 There is some degree of risk associated with even skilled manipulation in animals as the potential for injury exists with any technique used.
-It remains controversial within certain segments of the veterinary and chiropractic profession.

 The founder of chiropractic, Daniel David Palmer, used the method on animals, partly to challenge claims that the placebo effect was responsible for favorable results in humans.
 Chiropractic treatment of large animals dates back to the early 1900s.
 As of 2019, many states in the US provide statutory or regulatory guidelines for the practice of chiropractic and related treatments on animals, generally requiring some form of veterinary involvement.

 History

 Chiropractic treatment of large animals dates back to the early 1900s.
 The founder of the field of chiropractic, spiritualist Daniel David Palmer, used the method on animals, partly to challenge claims that the placebo effect was responsible for favorable results in humans.
 In the early 1980s, it began to be seen on the margins of veterinary medicine.
 By the late 1980s, a veterinarian who also was a chiropractor, Sharon Willoughby, developed a training program.
 With the emergence of veterinary chiropractic, both doctors of chiropractic (DCs) and veterinary medicine (DVMs) became able to take additional training to become certified in veterinary chiropractic.